cnvrg SDK V2

 Steps and groups:

-Using steps and groups allow you to submit heatmaps across different steps and visualize it in a single chart with a slider to easily move between the steps. steps
+Using steps and groups allow you to submit heatmaps across different steps and visualize it in a single chart with a slider to easily move between the steps. step

 should be an integer and group